7RU7H/CTFs/HackTheBox/Retired-Machines/Seventeen/Seventeen-Helped-Through.md

 ## PrivEsc - www-data to Mark

-This is an awesome little
+This is an awesome liTTLe
 ```bash
 find / -user $user -ls 2>/dev/null
 ```